-Today, the European Parliament Committee voted to accelerate solar deployment on EU buildings and adopt the Energy Performance of Buildings Directive (EBPD) during the European Parliament’s Plenary session in Strasbourg.
+Today, the European Parliament voted to accelerate solar deployment on EU buildings and adopt the Energy Performance of Buildings Directive (EBPD) during the European Parliament’s Plenary session in Strasbourg.

 Jan Osenberg, Policy Advisor at SolarPower Europe: